This page will list a few of the things we have decided to avoid on our websites.

 We used to offer contact forms where visitors could fill in information that would be sent via email from the web server.
 We found several technical and other problems with it.

-Technically, none of our current websites are served over
+Almost all of our current websites are served over

 SSL.
 These are the websites where you have

 URLs that begin with

 http://.
 These used to require

 buying an SSL Certificate, which often begins around $60 US per year.